jsx-eslint/eslint-plugin-react/docs/rules/prop-types.md

 > Why should children be an exception?
-> Most components don't need `this.props.children`, so that makes it extra important to document `children` in the propTypes.
+> Most components don't need `this.props.children`, so that makes it extra important to document `children` in the prop types.

-Generally, you should use `PropTypes.node` for `children`.
+Generally, you should use `PropTypes.node` or static type `React.Node` for `children`.
 It accepts anything that can be rendered: numbers, strings, elements or an array containing these types.

 Since 2.0.0 children is no longer ignored for props validation.